+In this example, $(40-16)/40=60\%$ of the computation is saved thanks to the tree structure design.

-Similar to prior work on encoder-only speech recognition \cite{peng2024owsm}, we train TET with a CTC loss function.
+Similar to prior work on encoder-only speech foundation model \cite{peng2024owsm}, we train TET by optimizing the standard CTC loss defined by:

+where $P_\text{CTC}(Y|X)$ is the conditional probability of the target sequence $Y$ marginalized over all valid alignments given the input $X$.
+During inference, we use greedy search to find the alignment with the highest probability.
 To ensure that the model has sufficient space for ``blank'' tokens, random padding is added to each input sequence, and the model's predictions are post-processed with CTC collapse.
 The input and output format is exemplified in Table \ref{table:format}.